What is LBO?

 The purpose of leveraged buyouts is to allow companies to make large acquisitions without having to commit a lot of capital.

-How does the LBO work?
+How does LBO work?

-In this section of what is LBO, we will try to understand how the LBO works using a simple example so that afterward the LBO financing becomes clear.
+In this section of what is LBO, we will try to understand how the LBO works using a simple example so that afterward, the LBO financing becomes clear.

 Let’s say that you have a business.
-It’s a great business and there’s no debt as of now and it generates a pre-tax income of $1.5 million a year.
+It’s a great business, and there’s no debt as of now, and it generates a pre-tax income of $1.5 million a year.
 And your net income is $1 million assuming that you’re paying a third of what you earn to Government.

 - Mr. B, on the other hand, checks his funds and finds out that he can only invest $1 million himself and the rest he has to arrange from somewhere else.

 - So Mr. B invests $1 million of his own funds and borrows $9 million from the bank and pays you off $10 million and buys the business.
 Now the business doesn’t consist of equity only.
-There are $1 million equity and $9 million in debt.
+There are $1 million in equity and $9 million in debt.
 So this would be called a leveraged buyoutLeveraged BuyoutLBO (Leveraged Buyout) analysis helps in determining the maximum value that a financial buyer could pay for the target company and the amount of debt that needs to be raised along with financial considerations like the present and future free cash flows of the target company, equity investors required hurdle rates and interest rates, financing structure and banking agreements that lenders require. since debt is used heavily in this whole deal.

 We will now check whether this deal is profitable for Mr. B or not.
 After buying the business, if we assume that the firm still generates $1.5 million in pre-tax income, here’s how the calculation will go.

 - Even if the firm generates $1.5 million in pre-tax income, net income won’t be $1 million after paying $0.5 million taxes.
-Now, Mr. B needs to pay an interest on the borrowed funds.
+Now, Mr. B needs to pay interest on the borrowed funds.
 He has borrowed $9 million at the rate of 10% per annum.

 - That means he needs to pay $900,000 as interest.
 That means, the company has the pre-tax income of ($1.5 million – $900,000) = $600,000.
 He will pay the same tax rate as the interest is tax-deductible.

-- He will get a net income of $400,000 assuming that he would pay one-third part of the pre-tax income as taxes.
+- He will get a net income of $400,000, assuming that he would pay one-third part of the pre-tax income as taxes.